Zygar/ndb-drag-drop/README.md

 ### Limitations
-- Using html-webpack-plugin to generate our HTML, this means we're limited to single pages for now (index.html).
-It's easy enough to generate multiple HTML files but if this is a regular use-case maybe there's a better way to implement this.
+- We are limited to single-pages for now (index.html.)

 ## Description